tylernap/ddr-elo-rating-system/README.md

 You can get the name of the tournament by looking at the URL of the event.
 For instance, with a url of `https://www.start.gg/tournament/this-is-my-tournament/events` you can see that the name of the tournament is `this-is-my-tournament`.

+If you want to scan everything, use the `--all` argument when running `main.py`.
+This will ignore the specificed tournaments and instead look for all tournaments running the games in `GAMES_TO_SEARCH` in `startgg.py`.

 ## Supported locations
 These are the currently supported tournament bracket locations.
 Expect to see more in the future:
 - [startgg](https://www.start.gg)